Ben’s vision was to make a quick, YouTube friendly recipe video of these pretty little teriyaki pork rolls to show how easy they are to make.

 I have been wanting to make a video of every single one of my recipes for a long time now, but after I tried my hands at editing back in October (for this Thanksgiving Squash Puree video), that vision seemed more like a mirage than a reality.

-The process was so arduous and long, it became too much work to shoulder an entire production (WITH the help of some friends) while keeping up to date a blog filled with pictures and recipes.
+The process was so arduous and long, it became too much work to shoulder an entire production, while keeping up to date a blog filled with pictures and recipes.
 I crashed and burned – Hard.
 I cried a little, banged my head on the desk and swore never to use Final Cut Pro again.
 I quickly realized there is a reason why I have been in front of the camera for the past 20 years and not behind it: this video making business is not for me.

 But things are changing now here at Pickled Plum and my darling hubby Ben is quickly becoming a strong and integral part of it.
-Along he brings his creative talent in videography so to all my foodie folks I say, “expect to see a lot more cooking videos in the future!”
+Along he brings his creative talent in videography so to all of you, foodies, I say, “expect to see a lot more cooking videos in the future!”

-Making Pork Rolls like these don’t take too much effort.
+Making teriyaki pork rolls like these don’t take too much effort.
 I’ve had a really busy schedule lately so my time in the kitchen has been greatly cut down.
-However, this doesn’t mean I’m going to eat take out or delivery everyday, no way.
+However, this doesn’t mean I’m going to eat takeout or delivery everyday, no way.
 Even when I’m feeling tired, I prefer cooking quick dishes like this Vietnamese chicken noodle soup, spicy ja ja men or a simple lemon chicken salad because I know it’s going to be healthy and tasty.

 - 18 green beans, ends trimmed

-- 1 small carrot, sliced into 18 thin strips
+- 1 small carrot, sliced into 18 strips

 - 1 small red bell peppers, cored and seeded and thinly sliced